petrj/OnlineTelevizor/README.md

 - podporován Android 4.4 a vyšší (architektury: armeabi, armeabi-v7a, x86, x86_x64, arm64-v8a)

 #### EN
-Android application for playing internet TV and radio through czech IPTV service SledovaniTV.cz
+Android and UWP application for playing internet TV and radio through czech IPTV service SledovaniTV.cz

 - this is not official application of SledovaniTV.cz service